sigcsets/sigcse2020/authors/cfp.md

 See the Nifty site for instructions on making up your submission: {{site.data.cfp.details["Nifty Assignments"].limits}}

 Accepted Nifty abstracts will be included in the proceedings as part of the Nifty paper.
-For details about a Nifty submission, see {{site.data.cfp.details["Nifty Assignments"].limits}}.
+For details about a Nifty submission, see [How Should the Proposal be Formatted](nifty.html#how-should-the-proposal-be-formatted).

 ### Posters